Subhodip1307/DataBase-Backup/sqlite_backup/DBSQLITE.md

 # Data-Base-Back-up (SQLITE Guide)
- **As we will work with SQLITE so i will you to suggest you to move only the 'sqlite_backup' folder or the python script to your VPS server
+ **As we will work with SQLITE so I will you to suggest you to move only the 'sqlite_backup' folder or the python script to your VPS server
 <h1>Getting Started</h1>

 - Open 'sqlite_backup' folder